hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_squash.rst

     # Add a name for the new squashed migration
     hasura migrate squash --name "<name>" --from 123

-    # squash all migrations from version 123 up to 456
+    # squash all migrations from version 123 up to version 456:
     hasura migrate squash --name "<name>" --from 123 --to 456

 Options